Neyork/NeyorkV1/strings/readme.md

-# Yukki Multi-Language Support
+# Neyork Multi-Language Support

-- These all are the languages currently available in Yukki Music Bot.
+- These all are the languages currently available in Neyork Music Bot.
 You can edit or change all strings available.

 | Code | Language | Contributor |
 |-|-------|-------|